Season-opening Qatar MotoGP cancelled due to coronavirus - France 24

 The Chinese Formula One Grand Prix, which was set for April 19 in Shanghai, has already been axed as has the March 21 Formula E race slated for Sanya on the Chinese island of Hainan.

-However, the inaugural F1 race in Vietnam, on April 5, is going ahead.
+However, the inaugural F1 race in Vietnam, on April 5, is still going ahead.

 With the Qatar round cancelled, the Thailand MotoGP at Buriram on March 22 now becomes the season-opener.